Qian8988/Final-Project-Team-7/README.md

 12 - quality (score between 1 = "Good" and 0= "Not Good")
 \

 - Before we split the data for training/testing, we first scaled the data using the StandardScaler (Mean=0, SD=1).
+This allows for comparison of all model results.
 This created the X_scaled dataset which was converted into X_train, X_test, y_train, and y_test.

 - Code run for red and white wines separately (**all_models_red.ipynb and all_models_white.ipynb**)
 - The model choices we used in this analysis include the following: